serverless/blog/posts/2017-02-28-serverless-v1.8.0.md

 Today we're proud to announce v1.8 of the Serverless Framework.

-v1.8 is yet another special release since we're officially introducing support for Azure functions support via a [Serverless plugin](https://github.com/serverless/serverless-azure-functions)!
+v1.8 is yet another special release since we're officially introducing support for Azure via the [Serverless Azure functions plugin](https://github.com/serverless/serverless-azure-functions)!

 Let's take a deep dive into the highlights of this release.